-Chapter 2 CHAPTER OBJECTIVES Chapter 2 By the end of Chapter 2, students will be expected to 2.2 - The Straw House or the Brick House? (continued) become better able to express how they would communicate an important event or feeling to a trusted person demonstrate strategies for managing feelings associated with the physical and social changes of puberty recognize signs that indicate a problem in their personal relationships at home and at school and apply effective strategies for solving these problems 2.3 - Butterflies that Won't Go Away express some of their worries and discuss these with their parents/caregivers understand when fear can become a problem and how it can affect their lives begin to identify common types of anxiety problems in children (e.g., generalized anxiety disorder, separation anxiety disorder, panic disorder) recognize the signs and symptoms related to generalized anxiety disorder, separation anxiety disorder, and panic disorder demonstrate strategies for managing feelings associated with the physical and social changes of puberty recognize signs that indicate a problem in their personal relationships at home and at school and apply effective strategies for solving these problems 2.4 - All Fogged Up understand when behaviour can become a problem and how it can affect their lives describe common behavioural problems in children that can interfere with learning, playing with friends, and their usual routines at home describe some of the common warning signs that point to the possibility of having behavioural difficulties recognize signs that indicate a problem in their personal relationships at home and at school and apply effective strategies for solving these problems
+Chanter 2 CHAPTER OBJECTIVES Chapter 2 By the end of Chapter 2, students will be expected to 2.2 - The Straw House or the Brick House? (continued) become better able to express how they would communicate an important event or feeling to a trusted person demonstrate strategies for managing feelings associated with the physical and social changes of puberty recognize signs that indicate a problem in their personal relationships at home and at school and apply effective strategies for solving these problems 2.3 - Butterflies that Won't Go Away express some of their worries and discuss these with their parents/caregivers understand when fear can become a problem and how it can affect their lives begin to identify common types of anxiety disorders in children (e.g., generalized anxiety disorder, separation anxiety disorder, panic disorder) recognize the warning signs and symptoms related to generalized anxiety disorder, separation anxiety disorder, and panic disorder demonstrate strategies for managing feelings associated with the physical and social changes of puberty recognize signs that indicate a problem in their personal relationships at home and at school and apply effective strategies for solving these problems 2.4 - All Fogged Up understand when behaviours can become unhealthy and how it can affect their lives describe common behavioural challenges in children that can interfere with learning, playing with friends, and their usual routines at home describe some of the common warning signs that point to the possibility of experiencing ADD or ADHD recognize signs that indicate a problem in their personal relationships at home and at school and apply effective strategies for solving these problems

-Chapter 3 CHAPTER OBJECTIVES By the end of Chapter 3, students will be expected to 3.1 - Why Do I Feel This Way? recognize when sadness can become a problem and how it can affect their lives become more aware of the warning signs to watch for and recognize when something is telling them that things are not right describe the symptoms and signs of major depressive disorder (MDD) describe certain circumstances that may increase the risk of someone getting MDD describe how many children suffer from MDD on average according to the age group identify and practise strategies for making healthy adjustments to change identify strategies for dealing with life crises apply stress-management strategies 3.2 - Birthday Parties Are No Fun recognize when anxiety becomes a problem and how it can affect their lives recognize the warning signs that show when anxiety has become a problem recognize the warning signs of social phobia identify and practise strategies for making healthy adjustments to change identify strategies for dealing with life crises 3.3 - Oh No!
-Here It Is Again identify common symptoms of panic attacks identify various displays of panic attacks (i.e., what can happen to your body during a panic attack) make the distinction between panic attack and panic disorder identify and practise strategies for making healthy adjustments to change identify strategies for dealing with life crises
+Chapter 3 CHAPTER OBJECTIVES By the end of Chapter 3, students will be expected to 3.1 - Why Do I Feel This Way? recognize when sadness can become a challenge and how it can affect their lives become more aware of the warning signs to watch for and recognize when something is telling them that things are not right describe the symptoms and signs of major depressive disorder (MDD) describe certain circumstances that may increase the risk of experiencing MDD describe how many children live with MDD on average according to the age group identify and practise strategies for making healthy adjustments to change identify strategies for dealing with life crises apply stress-management strategies 3.2 - Birthday Parties Are recognize when anxiety becomes a challenge and how it can affect their lives No Fun recognize the warning signs consistent with anxiety disorders recognize the warning signs of social anxiety disorder identify and practise strategies for making healthy adjustments to change identify strategies for dealing with life crises 3.3 - Oh No!
+Here identify common symptoms of panic attacks It Is Again identify various displays of panic attacks (i.e., what can happen to your body during a panic attack) make the distinction between panic attack and panic disorder identify and practise strategies for making healthy adjustments to changeidentify strategies for dealing with life crises , , , , , , , , , , , , , , , , , , , ,

-Chapter 3 CHAPTER OBJECTIVES By the end of Chapter 3, students will be expected to 3.4 - A Roller Coaster Ride become familiar with a common behavioural problem that can interfere with children's learning (e.g., ADD/ADHD) learn some of the common warning signs that point to the possibility of having ADD/ADHD identify the three areas of behaviours most often affected by ADD/ADHD set personal goals and work toward them identify and practise effective work habits at home and at school demonstrate respect and caring in relating with classmates
+Chapter 3 CHAPTER OBJECTIVES By the end of Chapter 3, students will be expected to 3.4 - A Roller Coaster Ride become familiar with a common mental health disorder that can interfere with children's learning (e.g., ADD/ADHD) learn some of the common warning signs that point to the possibility of living with ADD/ADHD identify the three areas of behaviours most often affected by ADD/ADHD set personal goals and work toward them identify and practise effective work habits at home and at school demonstrate respect and caring in relating with classmates